Casey Sandy

 Casey Sandy (born 21 May 1984) is a Canadian gymnast who competed for Penn State from 2006 to 2009.
-In 2007, Sandy participated in World Championships.
+In 2007, Sandy participated in the World Championships.
 In 2008, Sandy was the NCAA all-around national champion.
 He was discouraged by Canada from trying for a place on its 2008 Olympic team.
 In 2009, Sandy was the Canadian national champion.
 In that year, he also was awarded the Nissen-Emery award (the "Heisman" of men's gymnastics).

 Personal

 Sandy was born in Montreal, Quebec, and has a sister.
 He is black.